khan-rafin-ahmed/Clink/invite-people-architecture.md

 ## 📧 **EMAIL TEMPLATE BUTTON UPDATE** ✅

 ### **Change Implemented:**
-Commented out Accept/Decline buttons in email templates and replaced with "View Full Event Details" button.
+Completely removed Accept/Decline buttons from email templates and replaced with "View Full Event Details" button.

 ### **Reason:**
 The Accept/Decline buttons in emails were not working properly and causing user confusion.